caiostringari/picoastal/README.md

 This file can be save anywhere in the system and will be read any time a camera operation takes place.

-## 3.2 Raspeberry Pi QH Camera
+## 3.2 Raspberry Pi HQ Camera

-This camera provides a lot more options, such as ISO and exposure mode.
+This camera provides a lot more options, such as ISO and a handy `beach` exposure mode.

 ```json
 {